 This recipe was originally published in December 2017 – I’ve since updated the content and the photos.
 Enjoy!

-I feel like I’m going to be punished for the title of this because in all honestly, it should be “Mama’s Homemade Chili”.
+I feel like I’m going to be punished for the title of this because in all honesty, it should be “Mama’s Homemade Chili”.
 This recipe was entirely curated by my dear mother.
 I made a few adjustments but 95 percent of it came from her.
-It’s hearty, spicy, comfort in a bowl goodness.
+It is hearty, spicy, comforting in a bowl of goodness.

 At our wedding, we wanted to keep everything very simple.
 So we sent out this chili recipe to our closest family members and asked for them to bring a crockpot full of chili for our reception dinner.
 That’s it.
 We had chili and cornbread as our meal.
 It worked out great because that night was SO cold and it truly warmed our souls as we broke bread and ate together.